neovim/node-client/README.md

 #### Decorator style

 The decorator api is still supported.
-The `NeovimPlugin` object is passed as a second parameter in case you wish to dynamically register further commands in the constructor.
+The `NvimPlugin` object is passed as a second parameter in case you wish to dynamically register further commands in the constructor.

 ```js
 import { Plugin, Function, Autocmd, Command } from 'neovim';